morey-ow/tlrc23-24/brain_dump.md

 https://emilypittsdonahoe.substack.com/

 ### Open Educational Resources
-- co-host events with OER committee (contact Joanne Spoadaro)
+- co-host events with OER committee (contact Joanne Spadaro)

 ### Teaching students how to learn how to learn
 - potential speaker: Jennie D’Ambroise and waytosucceed.com